 In the afternoon we sail through the Straight of Magellan.
 Locally, Magellan is pronounced “mah-gah-ZSAHN-eese”.

-There is nothing new today from yesterday; just another relaxing day with beauty drifting past.
-The only difference tonight is that we decide to have dinner in the Windjammer CafĂ©.
+The only difference tonight is that we decide to have dinner in the Windjammer Café.
 This is the buffet restaurant.
 We choose it to reset our palates after last night’s debacle of the holiday meal.
 Plus, it is formal night and we really don’t feel like getting all dressed up.
 Just a very slow pace all day long.

 We bump into one of the men from the Cruise Critic site and ask him how he enjoyed his stay in Puerto Montt.
 He tells us that he went with the rest of the Cruise Critic gang on a group outing.
 They rented a tour bus and went all over the place for a very reasonable price.
 Todd faked a smile and said, “Good for you.”
 This would probably have been harder to take if we hadn’t had such a nice time ourselves and if we hadn’t found that market with all those great prices.
 But we did have a good time.
 We don't say anything and realize that we cannot count on that group for anything in any future ports.
 When we return to our cabin we find Horton perched on our bed.